thinkdata-works/gopipeline/README.md

 ## gopipeline

-This is a zero-dependency library that allows for the setup and execution of concurrent multi-step pipelines.
+This is an ultra-lite library that allows for the setup and execution of concurrent multi-step pipelines.
 The pipeline may operate over a single input stream, or pipelines running over multiple streams can be coordinated to run concurrently.

 ## Installation